Pečky

 Pečky is a town in Kolín District in the Central Bohemian Region of the Czech Republic.
-It has about 4,900 inhabitants.
+It has about 5,000 inhabitants.
+The town is located on the Výrovka River in the Central Elbe Table.

+Pečky was founded in the first quarter of the 13th century at the latest, but it became a town only in 1924.
+The main landmarks of the town are the Church of Master Jan Hus and the Church of Saint Wenceslaus.

 Administrative division

 Pečky consists of two municipal parts (in brackets population according to the 2021 census):